-Just like any other addon, JetElements is also an Elementor addon that helps you design your website in a more interactive and creative way.
+Just like any other addon, JetElements is also an Elementor addon that helps you design your website more interactively and creatively.

 JetElements addon for Elementor comes with over 40+ Widgets for creating diverse kinds of content & displaying basic information in a much more interactive, modern way.